astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-Exports the current projectFileRenamerConfiguration data to a file on the user's hard drive.
+Exports the current projectFileRenamerConfiguration data to the file on the user's hard drive having the specified `pathname`.

 ##### Parameters